ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 We have learned how we can configure a CI tool.
 We had the chance to have some hands-on experience with the tool [GoCD](https://www.gocd.org), this workshop was given by [Tim Vierbergen](/author/tim-vierbergen/).
 ## Security <!-- Johan -->
-Nowadays, security is a hot topic and it's important to handle sensitive (personal) information in a secure manner.Because it's not only a PR nightmare for your business, it's also a financial disaster as well because of the GDPR law that will take effect this May 2018.This fascinating lecture was presented by [TimDe Grande](/author/tim-de-grande) on our last day of the Kickstarter trajectory.
+Nowadays, security is a hot topic and it's important to handle sensitive (personal) information in a secure manner.Because it's not only a PR nightmare for your business, it's also a financial disaster as well because of the GDPR law that will take effect this May 2018.This fascinating lecture was presented by [Tim De Grande](/author/tim-de-grande) on our last day of the Kickstarter trajectory.

 We discussed basic security fundamentals, common web vulnerabilities and tips and tricks on how to secure your own applications.